By Drew Turney, ZDnet. April 1, 2015. See original article here.

 Even if you believe the hype about security, speciality needs sometimes exceed even the fancy ISO badges the majors spruik.

-"It's a huge mistake to believe all content is created equal," Jeetu Patel, general manager of network share provider Syncplicity, said.
+"It's a huge mistake to believe all content is created equal," Jeetu Patel, general manager of network share provider Syncplicity by Axway, said.

 "The question isn't whether the solution is working in the cloud; it's how you implement a cloud that meets the security and compliance needs of your organization.
 Enterprise file sync and share needs a hybrid approach that gives IT choice in how and where content is stored."